tdiprima/ML-Python-Projects/docs/Display.md

 ```

 <br>
-**If the lengths are not equal**, you need to make sure that the two arrays have the same shape.
+If the lengths are not equal, you need to make sure that the two arrays have the same shape.

-One way to do this is to use NumPy's `reshape()` function to **convert** one of the arrays into the same shape as the other array.
+One way to do this is to use NumPy's `reshape()` function to convert one of the arrays into the same shape as the other array.

 For example, if `y_test` has shape `(n,)` and `predictions` has shape `(n, 1)`, you can reshape predictions to have shape `(n,)` as follows: